grdw/grdw/_posts/2021-10-31-project-euler-26-reciprocal-cycles.md

 1000 / .. => group of 2
 ```

 However, this conflicts with what I previously wrote down about multiplying groups by 3, since 11 clearly hasn't got 6 groups, but 2.

+**The correct rabbit hole**
 Let's go back to our little algorithm and simplify it a little:

 ```rust
 fn division(n: u128, d: u128) -> u64 {